 - Topical CBD cream, which is excellent for this type of inflammation

 If all these non-surgical treatment options fail to resolve your symptoms fully, we will discuss a surgical treatment plan to correct your issue and get you back to doing the things you love again pain-free on your feet!

 What Happens If You Don’t Get Metatarsalgia Treatment?

 If left untreated, this condition can lead to pain in other parts of the lower extremity, hip, or lower back due to compensation.
 However, as mentioned before, early diagnosis and treatment can lead to a faster recovery and help you return to the sport or activity you love the most!

-How Yeargain Foot & Ankle Can Help
+Yeargain Foot & Ankle in Dallas Can Help You!

 If you have any concerns that you may have developed Metatarsalgia and would like to know how to treat metatarsalgia or how to prevent metatarsalgia, visit us today so that you can begin your journey back to healthy, pain-free feet!
 To book an appointment, call (972) 853-4886 or book an appointment via our contact page.